 - In Ontario – Queens Graduate Diploma in Medical Sciences

-- In British Columbia you can be a clinical trainee.
+- In British Columbia you can be a clinical trainee/observer.

-- College of Physicians and Surgeons of British Columbia: Clinical trainee information for IMGs
+- College of Physicians and Surgeons of British Columbia: Clinical observer information for IMGs

 - I pursued this for two years before moving back to Ontario.
 I absolutely LOVED it.
 I had the responsibilities of a fourth year medical student.
 I performed H&Ps, minor in-office procedures, wrote SOAP notes in the EMR, wrote up referrals etc. all under the supervision of my attending physician.

 - For this you need to find a doctor who is willing to take you on as a trainee.
 You can cold call physicians and see if they will take you, OR contact The College and they can email you a list of physicians who take trainees (but the list is outdated unfortunately).
 You MUST purchase malpractice insurance as a clinical trainee through CMPA.